-Living with a long term condition like lymphoedema can sometimes be overwhelming.
+Living with a long term condition like lymphoedema, especially if it has come after a lengthy and frightening battle, can sometimes be overwhelming.
 Even if you are managing the condition successfully, looking after your emotional wellbeing is important to keeping things that way.
-We offer a range of emotional support services including 1-1 counselling.
-If you would like to find out more, please speak to your therapist.
+We offer a range of emotional support services including 1-1 counselling and family sessions and if you would like to find out more, please speak to your therapist.